cellularmitosis/leopard.sh/README.md

 # leopard.sh

-A package manager / builder for OS X Tiger (10.4), written in Bash 😱
+A package manager / builder for OS X Leopard (10.5) / PowerPC, written in Bash 😱

+This is still a work-in-progress.